aws-greengrass/aws-greengrass-lite/Requirements/nucleus_requirements.md

 4.

 ## Background
-GG-Lite is an application called Nucleus that manages plugins & libraries.
+Nucleus is the runtime for GG-Lite is an application called Nucleus that manages plugins & libraries.
 To facilitate communications between plugins the Nucleus provides the Local Process Communications (LPC) bus.
 To facilitate communications between components the Nucleus provides the Interprocess Communications (IPC) bus.
 Plugins are libraries (details are OS specific) that Nucleus loads at runtime according to a recipe.
 Plugins are authenticated as they are installed and as they load.